BloomTech-Labs/CS10-restaurant-pos/README.md

 A prebuilt NodeJS framework that makes creating server side applications simple, fast, and flexible.
 NodeJS is powered by Google's V8 Engine which means it's powerful and can handle a large number of requests without lapsing in dependability.
 Also, this means that this is a highly scalable choice when you consider the Event Loop which manages all asynchronous operations allowing the program to continue to run as expected without stops. | [View Dependency](http://expressjs.com/)

+### MongoDB

+MongoDB is an object-oriented, simple, dynamic, and scalable NoSQL database.
+Due to the minimal about of data relationships we felt this was a good choice for Main Course. | [View Dependency](https://docs.mongodb.com/)

 ### Mongoose

+Provides a straight-forward, schema-based solution to model application data with MongoDB.
+It also offers out of the box perks such as validation. | [View Dependency](https://mongoosejs.com/)

 ### Helmet